-We’re in the midst of wrapping a dynamic campaign—the Camper Content Program—that we created for our British Colombia-based client, Chemo RV.
+We’re in the midst of wrapping a dynamic campaign—the Camper Content Program—that we created for our British Columbia-based client, Chemo RV.
 This project took months of careful planning to execute.
 We approached their current market problems with a well-tailored marketing solution—to incorporate influencer marketing into their next campaign.

 Chemo RV (pronounced chee-mo) is a family-owned, family-operated RV dealership.
 Based out of the Cariboo Region in BC, Chemo has a customer base that is largely influenced and categorized by their interior-BC location and Cariboo Region community.
 Down-to-earth, outdoorsy, and family-oriented are a few terms that can largely sum up the strong characteristics of the market’s demographic.